|

 If you’re a big fan of your dog and gardening, you may have wondered about adding dog-safe plants.

-Gardening benefits include boosting your mood and immune system, plus reducing stress and protecting your memory.
-But to be safe, you need to make sure you don’t plant anything that can harm your dog.
+Gardening benefits include boosting mood and the immune system, reducing stress, and protecting memory.
+But to be safe, you must ensure you don’t plant anything that can harm your dog.

 Limit exposure to plants